jcockhren/infrastructure-sample/README.md

 This is where environments come in.
 Environments define the data to be used in the state relative to the context of usage of a specific role/duty.
 For example, contrast configurating postgresql for use in production with configuring postgresql for use in CI/CD.
 The _role_ of two nodes may be the same but the _role_ will be configured differently.

 As one may expect in practice, nodes may be assigned multiple roles.
 For example, a node that has a role for your web application and a role for installing & configuring nginx.
 This also means a node can use data from multiple environments.

+### How to assign a role to a node

+One uses Saltstack built-in mechanism for targeting pillar data in a `top.sls` file in the main pillar repo.
+Example: [jenkins AMI top.sls file](the://github.com/jcockhren/infrastructure-sample/blob/master/packer/jenkins/pillar/top.sls)